If the Town of Timnath makes the news, you’ll find it here!

 Timnath voters stuck with their current town council Tuesday during the town’s municipal election.
 Jill Grossman-Belisle coasted to victory Tuesday in the uncontested race for mayor.
 Wins for incumbent councilmen Bill Neal and Paul Steinway were more of an upstream battle.
 Four candidates faced off Tuesday for two open seats on the Timnath Town Council.

-The rapidly growing town of Timnath is one step closer to getting a new fire station after Poudre Fire Authority broke ground Tuesday on Station No. 8.
+CLOSE The rapidly growing town of Timnath is one step closer to getting a new fire station after Poudre Fire Authority broke ground Tuesday on Station No. 8.
 The 15,449-square-foot station is expected to open in December.
 Overall construction is estimated to cost $5.6 million, PFA battalion chief Holger Durre said Tuesday.